 In Connecticut, minor children are legally entitled to financial support from both parents.
-At MeehanLaw, LLC in Westport, we help parents achieve fair child support orders, carefully examining the circumstances to present a full picture of the parents’ means and the children’s needs.
+The Westport child support attorneys at MeehanLaw, LLC help parents achieve fair child support orders, carefully examining the circumstances to present a full picture of the parents’ means and the children’s needs.
 We have decades of experience helping Fairfield County parents on both the paying and receiving sides with initial support, modification and enforcement requests.

 In the Westport area as elsewhere, child support needs vary.
 Our experienced family law trial attorneys can explain the factors that judges use in applying the Connecticut Child Support and Arrearage Guidelines, which include: